proteusx/Palamedes/README.md

 Palamedes is a utility  useful to native Greek speakers and Greek scholars (Hellenists) who wish to type traditional Greek (often referred to as multi-accented or polytonic) under the Microsoft Windows Operating system.
-All versions of Windows (post Windows XP) are supported.
+All versions of Windows (post Windows XP, 32 bit and 64 bit) are supported.

 This utility  allows the typing of multi-accented (polytonic) Greek text in the manner of writing by hand.
 Accents and breathings are typed after the